 Bail and Bond Information

 Bond on felony and domestic violence cases is set in arraignment court beginning at 9:00 a.m., Monday - Saturday excluding holidays.
-Defendants arrested after 12:30 a.m. on Saturday morning will be arraigned at the next scheduled court session.
+Defendants arrested after 11:00 p.m. on Friday night will be arraigned at the next scheduled court session.

-Attorneys who need to request to talk to the scheduled arraignment court judge to set bond earlier than the scheduled arraignment session may contact the Clerk's Office at (614)645-8449 to obtain the pager number for the judge on call.
+Attorneys who need to request to talk to the scheduled arraignment court judge to set bond earlier than the scheduled arraignment session may contact the Clerk's Office at (614)645-8449 to obtain the cell phone number for the Judge on call.

 Refund of bail money that has been posted in the Criminal/Traffic Department is processed by accounting clerks on the second floor.
 All bail money posted on a case will be refunded to the depositor after the return of verdict or judgment by a jury or by the court on the issue of guilt or innocence, unless a trial judge directs otherwise.
 The depositor is the only person who can receive the refund.
-Bail refunds are mailed to the depositor unless Accounting Clerks are presented with a judges entry directing them to refund the money to the depositor in person.
+Bail refunds are mailed to the depositor unless Accounting Clerks are presented with a Judges entry directing them to refund the money to the depositor in person.
+The bail refund department can be reached at 614-645-6903 between the hours of 8:00 a.m. and 3:30 p.m.

 Accounting clerks also process bail money that has been authorized by the depositor to be applied to fines and costs.
 All appropriate paperwork must first be completed by a deputy clerk in the Criminal/Traffic Division.